 This award honors the life of a Washington County volunteer who has passed away and left an identifiable legacy in the community.
 Nominees must meet the following criteria:

 • Be deceased within the prior 3 years of the award.

 • Provided service that made a significant contribution to the quality of life in the community.

 Please complete our Community Involvement Nomination form no later than March 5, 2021.

 Selection and Award

-The Community Involvement Awards selections committee is comprised of award recipients from previous years, the Community Thread Board of Directors and staff, and representatives from Washington County.
+The Community Involvement Awards selection committee is comprised of award recipients from previous years, Community Thread Board of Directors and staff, and representatives from Washington County.
 Only one nomination from each category will be selected to receive the award.
 Community Thread reserves the right to honor more than one nomination in the case of a tie.

 Awardees will be notified and interviewed for communication materials.
 Awardees and those who nominated them will be contacted to set up a time to do a formal award presentation.
 Nominees will also be recognized and publicized during National Volunteer Week, April 18-24, 2021.